staropera/aa-freight/README.md

 ## Key Features

-Alliance Freight offers the following main features:
+Freight offers the following main features:

 - Reward calculator allowing members to easily calculate the correct reward for their a courier contract
 - Page showing the list of currently outstanding courier contracts incl. an indicator if the contract is compliant with the pricing for the respective route ("contract check")
 - Multiple routes can be defined, each with its own pricing.
 - It's possible to have the same pricing for both directions, or to have different pricings for each direction of the same route.
-- Automatic notifications to alliance pilots on Discord informing them about new courier contracts
+- Automatic notifications to freight pilots on Discord informing them about new courier contracts
 - Automatic notifications to contract issuers on Discord informing them about the developing status of their contract or potentially issues
 - Contract issuer can always check the current status of his courier contracts
 - Statistics page showing key performance metrics for routes, pilots, customers